-On June 13, 2017, the RETELCOM Group filed a Motion for Reconsideration in relation to the CA Decision dated May 19, 2017 citing, among others, that rehabilitation is still the better option to take for the Company to settle its obligations and to reinstate to its former position of successful operation and solvency.
-The RETELCOM Group further indicated in the Motion for Reconsideration that the said creditors who filed the petition before the CA represent only 8.5% and 12.8% of the secured and unsecured creditors, respectively, and that it will be a grave injustice to the remaining 91.9% and 87.2% of the other secured and unsecured creditors, respectively.
-Consequently, the creditors filed their comments and opposition to the RETELCOM Group's Motion for Reconsideration.
+On June 13, 2017, the RETELCOM Group filed a Motion for Reconsideration of the CA Decision.
+The RETELCOM Group argued that rehabilitation is still the better option to take for the Company to settle its obligations and to reinstate to its former position of successful operation and solvency.
+The RETELCOM Group further argued that the minority creditors who assailed the approval of the Rehab Plan should not be allowed to dictate the rehabilitation of the RETELCOM Group to the prejudice of the majority creditors who did not question the approval of the Rehab Plan.